Stankendesokies/stankendesokies.github.io/README.md

 This repository is simply the place where I store all the code for my website: (website link)

-I'm currently learning how all this even works, so yeah, there ain't no website yet!
-But I'm sure I'll get there like soon enough :shrug:

-I actually already made my first big mistake.
-I made a repository on github pages called "stankendesokies" when it should've been "stankendesokies.github.io"
-But I fixed it now!
-(Also it's 06:19AM, I just came back from my night shift.
-So I'll go eep pretty soon x3)
+So, I haven't touched HTML or JS in the past 4 years.
+Which means that I'm basically relearning both of those as I do this stuff.

+I got my side nav bar to work and look decent enough, and currently I'm trying to make OpenDyslexic the default font for my website.
+However, this is showing to be a bigger struggle than I originally anticipated.
+But I'm sure I'll get there :3

+I love OpenDyslexic btw!
+My fav font of all time.
+In fact, I made that font my default font for Windows itself.
+So yeah fufufufu